Lake Kivu

 In the past, Lake Kivu drained toward the north, contributing to the White Nile.
 About 13,000 to 9,000 years ago, volcanic activity blocked Lake Kivu's outlet to the watershed of the Nile.
 The volcanism produced mountains, including the Virungas, which rose between Lake Kivu and Lake Edward, to the north.
 Water from Lake Kivu was then forced south down the Ruzizi.
 This, in turn, raised the level of Lake Tanganyika, which overflowed down the Lukuga River.

 Lake Kivu is one of three lakes in the world, along with Lake Nyos and Lake Monoun, that undergo limnic eruptions (where overturn of deepwater stratified layers releases dissolved carbon dioxide).
-The lake's bottom also contains methane, meaning if a limnic eruption occurs, the lives of the two million people living nearby would be in danger.
+The lake's bottom also contains methane.
+If a limnic eruption occurs, the lives of the two million people living nearby would be in danger.

 Geography

 Lake Kivu is approximately 42 km long and 50 km at its widest.
 Its irregular shape makes measuring its precise surface area difficult; it has been estimated to cover a total surface area of some 2700 km2, making it Africa's eighth largest lake.
 The surface of the lake sits at a height of 1460 m above sea level.
 This lake has a chance of suffering a limnic eruption every 1000 years.
 The lake has a maximum depth of 475 m and a mean depth of 220 m, making it the world's twentieth deepest lake by maximum depth, and the thirteenth deepest by mean depth.

 The lake bed sits upon a rift valley that is slowly being pulled apart, causing volcanic activity in the area.

 The world's tenth-largest island in a lake, Idjwi, lies in Lake Kivu.